analysis-tool/recurrence/README.md

 •	CanSurv CSV File: the CSV format output from CanSurv software including parameters for the mixture cure survival models.

 •	Stage Variable: the stage variable defined in SEER\*Stat data.
 All the variable names including “stage” will be listed after uploading the SEER\*Stat files.
-If there are more than 1 stage variable, the user will need to select the one which contains the distant stage or input the stage variable name manually.
+If there are more than 1 stage variable, the user will need to select the one which contains the distant stage.

 •	Distant Stage Value: the user will need to select the numeric value of distant stage from the listed values of Stage Variable or enter the value manually.